planck-repl/planck/site/src/planck-namespaces.md

 ## Planck Namespaces

 <img width="100" align="right" style="margin: 0ex 1em" src="img/planck-namespaces.jpg">
-In order to make Planck more useful for doing actual work and interacting with your computer, some native I/O facilities have been added to the JavaScriptCore instance running in Planck and these have been exposed via a few namespaces.
+In order to make Planck more useful for doing actual work and interacting with your computer and the outside world, some native I/O facilities have been added to the JavaScriptCore instance running in Planck and these have been exposed via a few namespaces.
 To make things easier to use, the functions in these namespaces adhere fairly closely to existing Clojure / ClojureScript analogs.

 The code for these namespaces is included directly _in the Planck binary_, so they are always available—you just need to `require` them.